glowfire/rf4calculator/README.md

 9. Predict effects of cooked dishes based on ingredients.
 (Not started)
 10. 20% discounts, although rare and personally only seen in Arthur's shop and Blossom's store, exist in the game and must be accounted for.
 (Not started)
 11. Register not-for-sale "items" e.g. Venti's Charm, categories.
 (Not started.
 This may be optional.)
 12. Should fix the table of materials algorithm.
+Details in the algorithm comments.
 (Not optional!)
+13. Consider giving giant crops a subcategory to enable listing in recipes.
+For example, Great Emery Flower, the giant version of Emery Flower, can have the key "subcategories":["Emery Flower"] which may allow Gold Juice (which lists Emery Flower in its materials list) to show up in GEF's recipes list section.